ThomasPappas00/Cattle-Monitoring-App/README.md

 ## Description
 This system tackles some big concerns for ranchers/livestock breeders/farmers that maintain their business in huge areas by providing crucial information at the user’s web browser.
 Keeping track of the herds’ whereabouts, informing on the individual animal’s medical/vaccination history and security as long as the barn safety (environmental monitoring) and providing automation on gates and milking infrastructure with specific actuators.
 The Google Maps API is used for the map visualizations.
+Microsoft SQL Server is used for the database, Java for the back-end and the world simulator and HTML/CSS/Javascript for the front-end.

 ### Monitoring Animals
 •	Wearing collar sensor